iacopy/cleanpython/README.md

 First installation from scratch (assume python virtualenv active):

-    just start  # install the latest versions of requirements and check everything is ok
+    just startup  # install the latest versions of requirements and check everything is ok

 If something fails, try: